l3n0ire/AnimeUpdateTracker/readme.md

 # Anime Update Tracker

 Anime Update Tracker is a all-in-one for keeping track of your progress on the anime you're watching.
-Currently supports tracking on Anime Update and 4anime with support for other sites to come.
+Currently supports tracking on Anime Update, 4anime, and  9anime with support for other sites to come.

 ## Installation